lidx5943-byte/MSGDE/README.md

 - Bonn: 500 samples, each of length 4,096 points (≈23.6 s), single channel.

-- New Delhi: 450 samples, each of length 512 points (≈2.56 s), 4 or 16 channels (depending on version).
-For consistency, only the first 4 channels are used (or all available channels are flattened).
+- New Delhi: 150 samples, each of length 512 points (≈2.56 s), single‑channel EEG recordings.

 ## 2.2 CHB‑MIT Dataset
 Continuous scalp EEG recordings from 23 patients were preprocessed as follows: